Chapter 74 BWV 195 Dem Gerechten muss das Licht

-The text is a direct biblical quotation in two sections----Light is ever present for the righteous and joy for devout hearts----and----rejoice in the Lord righteous people, remember and praise His Holiness.
+The text is a direct biblical quotation in two sections—-Light is ever present for the righteous and joy for devout hearts—-and—-rejoice in the Lord righteous people, remember and praise His Holiness.
 The division of text so as to make, firstly, a general statement which is then applied directly to the members of the wedding party, clearly dictates the bipartite structure of the chorus.
-The lyricist also applies same principle in later movements.
+The lyricist also applies the same principle in later movements.

 It would be difficult to find a greater contrast in movements united in function than those which exist between the opening chorus of C 195 and the gentle wafting of strings in the first aria of C 202; or, indeed, the recitative heralding C 210.
 Presumably there are a number of contributing factors, the first of which is the text which here proudly and boldly extols the Lord’s holiness (although it may be noted that there are many examples in the religious cantatas where Bach conveys this quite effectively with lessened forces).
 The second must surely have been the wealth of Bach’s patrons, willing and able to provide the expense for large numbers of professional musicians.
 The third, already alluded to above, relates to the high status and importance of the couple whose union is celebrated.